 Be even more creative and reach out to corporates and offer team building packages.

 3. More people are looking for fun ways to exercise

 Maintaining health and fitness is a top priority for more individuals today.
-People striving to eat healthily and keep in shape are constantly looking for better and probably easier ways to achieve their goal.
+People striving to eat healthily and keep in shape are constantly looking for better and probably easier ways to achieve their goals.

 Routine exercises are not always appealing.
 And for the less enthusiastic individuals, finding an alternative would be great.
 For this reason, there is an increased need for fun ways to exercise and get in shape (or keep in shape).

 What’s more interesting, scientists have reported that trampolining is actually a great way of exercising.
-Compared to jogging, bouncing on a trampoline is 68% more effective as a cardiovascular workout.
+Compared to jogging, bouncing on a trampoline is 68% more effective than a cardiovascular workout.
 They call it the “rebound therapy”.

 With this in mind, trampoline park owners can benefit greatly from promoting their parks as a fun way to exercise.
 Advertise the health benefits your consumers can get from rebounding on the trampolines.

 This approach means you can focus on a broader demographic and reach a larger market, which means more customers for your business.